faskai/amethyst/README.md

 These are available out of the box for rapid prototyping.

-#### Formal and Casual Langs

-Amethyst Formal Language (AFL) is designed to feel human — one canonical, readable way to instruct intelligent agents.

-Amethyst Casual Language (ACL) is designed to feel even more casual — it doesn't require any syntax or grammar.
-The IDE will convert ACL to AFL.

 ### Coming Soon
-As with any programming language there will be more docs and features aound:
+As with any programming language there will be more docs and features around:
-* Error handling.
-By default Amethyst errors will be thrown with full details up the stack.
-Agents may try/catch them.
+* Error handling: By default, Amethyst errors will be thrown with full details up the stack.
+Devs may try/catch them.
-* Testing (tools, tasks, agents).
+* Testing agents, tools, blocks and entity and functions.
 * Details on how to publish packages and importing from external repos.
-* Looping: `Do until` condition is met within agents. *P.S.
-Aren't agents just big while loops with unreadable code?*
+* Looping: E.g., `Repeat while` condition is met.
-* Debugging agents – Amethyst IDE will provide breakpoints where you can step through each line of code or a whole `block`.
+* Debugging: Amethyst IDE will allow breakpoints where you can step through each line of code or a whole `block`.
-* Seamless code gen – Just type or talk freely, and the IDE will automatically edit-in syntaxes, correct tool and agent names.
+* Seamless code gen: Just type or talk freely, and the IDE will automatically convert Casual Language to Formal Language.
 * Deploying, monitoring, scaling.

-Advanced agentic features coming soon (ish):
-* Inputs and triggers – what starts an agent?
-API call, webhook, etc.
+* Inputs and triggers: what starts an agent or application?
+API call, webhook, user input, etc.
-* Chat with amethyst – instead of writing .amt files, just send a message (`block` of amethyst code) and the agent will execute it.
+* Chat with amethyst: Instead of writing .amt files, just send a message (ACL) and the agent will execute it.
+* Multiplayer chat with humans and agents for group collaborative editing.
-* Live multimodal agents - Agents that run continuously and can see, hear and read by processing a stream of data (audio, video, XR, streaming text).
+* Live multimodal agents: Agents that run continuously and can see, hear and read by processing a stream of data (audio, video, XR, streaming text).

-Now, this is where it gets more interesting:

-* Dynamic `blocks`: Agents will be able to produce dynamic `blocks` from streaming input which will be executed by Amethyst at runtime.
+* Dynamic `blocks`: Agents will produce dynamic Amethyst `blocks` from streaming input which will be executed at runtime.
+It's basically like an Agent dynamically coding and executing it.
+You don't even need to write the Agent logic beforehand.
 For example:
   * A video agent looking at a live security footage may produce blocks like `intruder alert, invoking @alarm_agent`, depending on what they see.
 The block will be executed at run time, thus enabling the agent to dynamically invoke another agents and tools.
   * The agent can also send dynamic blocks explicitly to other sub-agents for post-processing and verification. `@assistant_agent, double check @block`
-  * Of course, the dynamic `blocks` will be logged for debugging.
-We're not insane.
+  * Of course, the dynamic `blocks` will be logged for debugging. *We're not insane.*
 * Fine-tuning: Live agents can be fine tuned to produce desired dynamic blocks (they're like thoughts).
 For example, the security agent can be fine tuned to raise alert only when someone unknown gets inside the property, and ignore known faces.

-Agents calling agents calling agents in a big recursive agentic web!
+Agents calling agents calling agents in a big, recursive agentic web!
 Now're we're on our way to digital superintelligence.